Microbial dark matter

-In recent years, more effort has been directed towards deciphering microbial dark matter by means of recovering genome DNA sequences from environmental samples via culture independent methods such as single cell genomics and metagenomics.
+In recent years, more effort has been directed towards deciphering microbial dark matter by means of recovering genomic DNA sequences from environmental samples via culture independent methods such as single cell genomics and metagenomics.
 These studies have enabled insights into the evolutionary history and the metabolism of the sequenced genomes, providing valuable knowledge required for the cultivation of microbial dark matter lineages.
+Other methods like culturomics have been developed to learn how to culture microbial dark matter alongside techniques like gene sequencing to identify species of previously undiscovered microbes.
 However, microbial dark matter research remains comparatively undeveloped and is hypothesized to provide insight into processes radically different from known biology, new understandings of microbial communities, and increasing understanding of how life survives in extreme environments.

+Many members of the microbial dark matter have a wide diversity of habitats, ways of surviving and thriving in those habitats, and even novel products made through biochemical pathways.
+This diversity includes microbes that live in very harsh environments, work together to support survival of the population, and even make new antibiotics to compete with other microbes.

 History of the term

 Our contemporary understanding of microbial dark matter was born from a field that still faced constraints with the cultivation of traditional microbes.
 One of the main constraints of this time was an over dependence on the use of culturing methods.
 This over reliance meant that a large amount of microbial diversity remained yet to be discovered.
 However in the late 20th century new developments in molecular techniques led to a surge in discovery of uncultured microbes.
 Despite this newfound diversity, a large majority of microbial species remain uncharacterized.
 This fact was further proven by the development of advanced genomic sequencing techniques in the early 21st century which uncovered a larger amount of microbial diversity than previously thought.